tenesys/awsconsole/README.md

 ## Usage
 `$ awsconsole [-v] [profile-name]`

-- -v - print URL instead of opening variable
+- -v - print URL instead of opening in browser
 - profile-name - use profile from credentials file instead of environment variables

 **Do not change positions of parameters, `-v` MUST BE before the profile name***